Harvey Weinstein found guilty of rape in Los Angeles trial

 The accusers included Newsom, a documentary filmmaker whose husband is California Gov. Gavin Newsom.
 Her intense and emotional testimony of being raped by Weinstein in a hotel room in 2005 brought the trial its most dramatic moments.

-If convicted on all counts, Weinstein could get a sentence of 60 years to life in prison.

-Whatever the result, he won't be walking free.
-He still has more than 20 years left on a New York prison sentence after a rape and sexual assault conviction there.
+Defense lawyers said two of the women were entirely lying about their encounters with Weinstein, and that the other two had “100% consensual” sexual interactions that they later reframed.

+“Regret is not the same thing as rape,” Weinstein attorney Alan Jackson said in his closing argument.

-Prosecutors urged jurors to believe the accounts of the four women, each of whom gave dramatic and emotional testimony about the allegations.
+He urged jurors to look past the the women’s emotional testimony and focus on the factual evidence.

-Weinstein's attorneys emphasized the shortage of physical evidence in the case, and asked jurors to set aside the emotional impact of the testimony to focus on the changes several of the women's stories had gone through in their conversations with authorities.
+“‘Believe us because we’re mad, believe us because we cried,’” Jackson said jurors were being asked to do.
+“Well, fury does not make fact.
+And tears do not make truth.”

+All the women involved in the charges went by Jane Doe in court.
+The Associated Press does not typically name people who say they have been sexually abused unless they come forward publicly or agree to be named through their attorneys, as the women named here did.